guettli/programming-guidelines/README.rst

 * case2: a string containing a file path.
 This file contained the html to work on.
 * case3: a file descriptor with a read() method.

 This looks convinient at the first sight.
 But in the long run it makes things complicated.
 This kind of guessing can always lead to false results.
-In my case the string was a accidently the name of an existing directory.
-In my case all calls to the library used case1 "a string containing html markup".
-This failed because of the existing directory :-(
+In my case I always used case1 (it contained a small html snippet).
+But, once the string was a accidently the name of an existing directory!
+This crashed, because the library thought this is was a file....

-STOP GUESSING.
+Conclusion: STOP GUESSING.

 In Python you can use classmethods for alternative constructors.